pymacaron/pages/README.md

-## Pymacaron: a Python microservive framework
+## Pymacaron

-A python microservice framework based on swagger, pydantic and Flask, using docker for packaging and deployable onto AWS/beanstalk, GKE or Google Cloud RUN.
+Pymacaron is a python microservice framework based on OpenAPI, pydantic and Flask, using docker for packaging and deployable onto AWS Beanstalk, Google Kubernetes and Google Cloud Run.

 ### Pymacaron vs FastAPI

 Pymacaron and [FastAPI](https://fastapi.tiangolo.com/) are quite similar.
 They are both based on [pydantic](https://pydantic-docs.helpmanual.io/) and they both ensure a strict mapping between OpenAPI specification and actual server code.

-But pymacaron takes a swagger first approach: pydantic declarations and Flask code are generated from the swagger file.
+But pymacaron takes an OpenAPI-first approach: pymacaron generates pydantic classes and Flask code based on OpenAPI specifications.
+FastAPI generates OpenAPI specifications based on pydantic classes.

-And pymacaron uses Flask while FastAPI does not.
+And pymacaron uses Flask, FastAPI does not.

 ### Get started